-Ok so what have we got here – we’ve got echoes of Creation Days 1 & 2 in the world after the flood.
-What about Creation Day 3?
+OK, so what have we got here?
+We’ve got echoes of Creation Days One and Two, in the world after the flood.
+What about Creation Day Three?

 What happens on Day 3?
 Water recedes and dry land appears.
 So, wouldn’t you know it, that’s actually exactly what happens next in the Noach story: Water recedes and dry land appears.

 OK, I hear you saying, not so fast.
-I see how the Noah story has stuff from Days 1, 2, 3 in Creation and now… Day 5; but you skipped something.
-What about Creation Day 4?
+I see how the Noah story has stuff from Days One, Two, Three in Creation and now… Day Five, but you skipped something.
+What about Creation Day Four?

-And of course on Creation Day 4, that’s when you get the sun, the moon, and the stars.
+And of course on Creation Day Four, that’s when you get the sun, the moon, and the stars.
 The great heavenly luminaries.
 So is there any correspondence to that in the Noah story?

 Well, that’s a good question.
 At face value, there isn’t anything like that in the Noach story.
 So that seems to be a little puzzle, a little hole in these parallels as it were.
 Let’s leave that aside for a second, and go back to our search.

-And you know this might, actually, help us understand why there is no analogy in Noah’s world to the creation of Day 4’s heavenly bodies, the sun, moon, and stars.
-They weren’t created again ‘cause… they were never destroyed in the first place.
+And you know, this might, actually, help us understand why there is no analogy in Noah’s world to the creation of Day Four’s heavenly bodies, the sun, moon, and stars.
+They weren’t created again because they were never destroyed in the first place.
 Only the terrestrial world was destroyed; not the heavenly one.